List of minor biblical places: Mephaath

 Mephaath was a levitical city of the Merarites lying in the district of the Mishor in the territory of the tribe of Reuben according to Joshua 21:37, and was mentioned in condemnation by the prophet Jeremiah in Jeremiah 48:21.

 Michmethath

 Michmethath (Michmethah, Mikmethath, Micmethath) is the name of a place mentioned in Joshua 16:6 and 17:7.
 16:6 records that it is along the north end of the territory of the Tribe of Ephraim.
 17:7 indicates that it was along the south end of the territory of the Tribe of Manasseh.
 From the biblical description it would appear to have been southeast of Shechem.
+Blessed Anne Catherine Emmerich places an As[h]er-Michmethah (Joshua 16:6) at modern Tayasir.

 Middin

 The town of Middin is mentioned in passing in Joshua 15:61, in a list of six towns in the wilderness of the territory of the tribe of Judah.
 Its exact location is unknown.

 Migron

 There is a place called Migron on the outskirts of Gibeah mentioned in 1 Samuel 14:2, where King Saul was based, different from the Migron mentioned in Isaiah 10:28, which is north of Michmash.